Asabeneh/30-Days-Of-JavaScript/05_Day/05_day_arrays.md

 ### How to create an empty array

 In JavaScript, we can create an array in different ways.
 Let us different ways to create an array.
+It is very common to use *const* instead of *let* to declare an array variable.
+If you ar using const it means you do not use that name again.

 - Using Array constructor